Fiery trials and powerful priorities

 “Encourage one another and build one another up, just as you are doing.”
 1 Thessalonians 5:11

 Movements supporting movements.
 It is what Christ calls us to do, and it is what IFES is uniquely positioned to coordinate.
 With COVID-19, many movements have suffered economically.
 Some have given up their office space because they were unable to pay rent, and others have not been able to pay staff.
-That is why former Acting General Secretary Jamil Chabouh and the Associate Secretaries implemented the Solidarity Fund in the early autumn of 2020.
+That is why former Acting General Secretary Jamil and the Associate Secretaries implemented the Solidarity Fund in the early autumn of 2020.

 The Fund encouraged donations from movements with more financial resources, so that funds could be given to movements most financially affected by COVID-19.
 It is a way for IFES staff and national movements to show solidarity to movements, to ensure that they could continue ministry beyond the pandemic.
 Combined with donations to the COVID-19 global response fund, these gifts have been vital to sustain ministry in multiple countries.
 For SULTAM Lesotho, a grant from the Solidarity Fund meant that they could reinstate staff workers who had been laid off and keep bread on their tables.
 It also meant that their daily office expenses for communication and electricity would be covered to keep administration running smoothly.